weaveworks/weave-gitops/doc/adr/0005-wego-core-auth-strategy.md

 Superseded by [ADR-0015 Current API Authentication Strategy](./0015-current-api-authentication-strategy.md)

-Otherwise deprecated due to the decision to remove support for read/write interaction with git repositories.
+Authentication to Git, or git hosts is no longer supported

 ## Problem